Sophie Kropotkin: Early life and education

 Sofia Grigorievna Ananieva-Rabinovich was born in 1856, in Kiev, to a well-off Jewish family.
 When Sofia was five years old, the family moved to Tomsk, Siberia, where her father operated a gold mine.
 There she received an education, paid for by her father.
-At the age of seventeen, however, revolting at the miners' harsh lives and working conditions, she refused to live off the money earned by their labors and left home determined to support herself as a member of the working class.
+She left home at the age of seventeen, determined to support herself as a member of the working class, as she refused to continuing living off the labour of the miners, who endured poor living and working conditions.
 After a few years of this, some of her friends, distressed at the subsequent deterioration of her health, banded together to send her abroad to Switzerland so that she could rest.

 In May 1878, she met the anarchist communist theorist Peter Kropotkin at a cafe in Geneva; the two married on 8 October 1878.
 Although Kropotkin was almost twice her age, the marriage was a happy one.
 Sofia greatly admired her husband and remained devoted to him throughout their life together and to his memory after his death.
-(Some observers remarked, also, that she took a certain pleasure in having attained the noble rank of Princess, which was conferred by the marriage.)
+According to Polish revolutionary Solomon Mendelsohn, she also took a certain pleasure in having attained the noble rank of Princess, which was conferred by the marriage.
 By this time she had decided to pursue a higher education, but the University of Geneva refused admittance to foreign students without a school diploma.
 She instead enrolled at the University of Bern, where she began studying biology.
 She and her new husband lived apart during this time, as he stayed behind in Geneva, but they were able to see each other irregularly as her studies permitted.